Xiao-Houzi/ExanimaTools/project-management/agile_stories.md

 ## Equipment & Arsenal

-### Add Equipment from Database to Arsenal (2 points)
-**As a user, I want to add equipment from the database to my arsenal, so I can build a collection of available gear.**
-- Provide a searchable/selectable list of equipment from the database.
-- Allow users to add selected equipment to their arsenal.
-- Prevent duplicate entries in the arsenal.

 ### Arsenal Display Controls (3 points)
 **As a user, I want to view my arsenal in a clear, organized way, so I can see all available equipment at a glance.**
 - Create an arsenal display control showing all equipment in the arsenal.